zeromq/czmq/bindings/nodejs/README.md

 Set default interrupt handler, so Ctrl-C or SIGTERM will set zsys_interrupted.
 Idempotent; safe to call multiple times.
-Can be supressed by ZSYS_SIGHANDLER=false
+Can be suppressed by ZSYS_SIGHANDLER=false
 *** This is for CZMQ internal use only and may change arbitrarily ***

 ```